Jakob-Bach/Alternative-Feature-Selection/README.md

   The search procedures for alternatives implemented in `AlternativeFeatureSelector` basically add further constraints (for alternatives) to the optimization problem and call the solving routine.
-  We did this subclassing for the four feature selectors in our experiments, i.e., mutual informatin (univariate filter), FCBF, model-based importance, and greedy wrapper.
+  We did this subclassing for the four feature selectors in our experiments, i.e., mutual information (univariate filter), FCBF, model-based importance, and greedy wrapper.
 - `prediction.py`: Functions to make predictions for the experimental pipeline and two of our feature selectors that use prediction models (model-based and wrapper).